cleaner-bot/website/mkdocs/legal/privacy.md

 - Discord premium (Nitro) status
 - list of the user's guilds (servers)

+User information for "Radar" is:

+- IP address

 For details, refer to https://discord.com/developers/docs/resources/user#user-object.

 ### Categories of affected users

 - Users of Discord.
+- Challenged Discord users.
 - Administrators of service "Dashboard".
+- Visitors of "Radar".

 ### Purposes of processing